wvanderp/notes/Information/information-that-I-can-never-find.md

 ## Brouter suspect manager

-also wrongly known as: bbrouter routing errors, osm routing error
+Also wrongly known as: bbrouter routing errors, osm routing error

-This site finds routing errors by randomly generating routes and checking if they are valid. the errors are the displayed on the site for us to solve
+This site finds routing errors by randomly generating routes and checking if they are valid.
+The errors are the displayed on the site for us to solve

 <https://brouter.de/brouter/suspect_manager_help.html>